Skip to main content

 Token budgets (LLM Controls)Doesn’t use pricing.
 Caps total tokens; independent of pricing.

 Spending budgets (LLM Controls)Uses pricing.
-Each successful request debits (prompt_tokens × input_rate) + (completion_tokens × output_rate).
-Without matching pricing the spending counter stays at 0 for that model.
+Each successful request debits (prompt_tokens × input_rate) + (completion_tokens × output_rate) using whichever rule wins the four-tier lookup — including Barndoor’s curated default catalog.
+Spending counters stay at 0 only when no rule (yours or the platform’s) matches the model.

 Per-request audit eventsUses pricing. estimated_cost, input_cost, and output_cost fields are populated on the audit event for every successful LLM request.